 readings and discussion of published work with an eye toward what we can learn from other writers.

-readings and discussions of each other's work with a supportive and thoughtful eye toward what's working and what's not.
+readings and discussions of each other's work with supportive, craft-centered comments about what's working and what's not.

 learning and understanding each other while having fun.

 I occasionally work one-on-one in a teaching capacity with students on manuscripts of forty pages or less.
 (Note: I'm not an editor and do not provide editorial services.)